-- How to set up a VPN on your office network so that all communications running through it are encrypted and anonymized
+- Set up a VPN on your office network so that all communications running through it are encrypted and anonymized.

-- How to connect team members to your VPN server so they stay protected even when they leave the office or work remotely
+- Connect team members to your VPN server so they stay protected even when they leave the office or work remotely.

-- How to set up remote access to your office files so that team members can access them anytime, anywhere
+- Set up remote access to your office files so that team members can access them anytime, anywhere.

 The first thing you’ll want to do is get a VPN and install it on your office router.
 This routes all communications on the network through secure encrypted tunnels and serves as a frontline shield against automated attacks.

 Rather than installing the VPN client on each of your team members’ computers, installing it directly on the office router means that all devices that connect to that network are using secure, encrypted tunnels.

 Before you rush into buying a VPN for your business, make sure it’s compatible with your router or invest in a new router that supports VPN.
 Some VPN providers like Express VPN have even gone the extra mile by providing dedicated, router-compatible software.
 Learn more about installing a VPN on your router.

 How To Create a VPN for Remote Work?

 Just having a VPN in the office isn’t going to be enough if your employees are working remotely.
 You want every person in your team to be able to connect to the internet securely even if they’re working from home or the library or local cafe.